Ryan9698/readme-generator-mod9/Develop/README.md

 ## Description

-This app was designed to automatically generate a formatted README file based on prompts for the user to use in future projects.
-I learned a lot about node and furthered my understanding of JavaScript through this exercise.
+This README generator was designed for the user to be able to quickly create a formatted README file based on prompts.
+Through this exercise, I learned a lot about node operations as well as furthered my understanding of JavaScript

 ## Installation